VF-DE-CDS/GraphILP-API/docs/source/introduction.rst

 How to use
 ==========
 The following figure illustrates the general usage pattern of GraphILP.
-It consists of creating a problem instance in the form of a graph (or hypergraph), choosing a problem, generating and solving a integer linear programming model for this problem, and finally extracting the solution.
+It consists of creating a problem instance in the form of a graph (or hypergraph), choosing a problem, generating and solving an integer linear programming model for this problem, and finally extracting the solution.

 .. tikz:: Usage pattern for GraphILP.
 Methods in red are from GraphILP, blue indicates a method from the Gurobi API.
    :libs: shapes